 An "International Driver's License" (IDL) or "International Driver's Permit" (IDP) is a document that permits a traveler to operate a motor vehicle when visiting a foreign country.
 For example, if a U.S. citizen wanted to drive a car while visiting France, the prospective tourist could apply for an IDL.

-Many con-artists in the United States sell fake IDLs and falsely claim they can replace a license or ID issued by a U.S. state.
+Many con artists in the United States sell fake IDLs and falsely claim they can replace a license or ID issued by a U.S. state.
 An IDL is not valid in the driver's home country and is not a satisfactory form of ID for notarization.
 Notaries should never accept any document purported to be an "IDL" as proof of a signer's identity.

 School ID

-A student identification card is issued by nearly all schools, colleges and universities.
+A student identification card is issued by nearly all schools, colleges, and universities.
 The layout and look of these cards varies greatly from school to school.
 Additionally, these types of ID cards are issued by both public and private schools.

 The guidelines or requirements for what constitutes an acceptable ID vary greatly from one state to another.

-California and Florida, for example, provides a specific list of acceptable IDs.
+California and Florida, for example, provide a specific list of acceptable IDs.
 Texas permits Notaries to accept current IDs issued by state or federal agencies that contain a photograph and signature of the signer; current foreign passports also are acceptable for notarizations relating to residential real estate transactions.

 If you have questions about your state's ID requirements for notarizations, you can call the NNA Hotline for further guidance.